Geotab/sdk/src/hardware/developing-an-iox/protocol.md

 | 6 | Reserved |
 | 7 | 150 to 199 <br> IOX ID.
 Please contact Geotab to get one assigned. |

-When the &quot;Go to Sleep&quot; command is received, and before actually going to sleep, the devices will indicate they are going to sleep through the indicated bit.
+When the &quot;Go to Sleep&quot; command is received, but before actually going to sleep, the devices will indicate they are going to sleep through the indicated bit.
 This bit is cleared on wakeup.

 ### Additional Info (0x03)